AFN Incirlik Interview: Col. Calvin Powell, 39th Air Base Wing Commander

 Armed Forces Network Incirlik interviewed Col. Calvin Powell, 39th Air Base Wing commander, at Incirlik Air Base, Türkiye, Feb.
 17, 2023.
 As a fellow NATO ally, the U.S. Government mobilized personnel to assist Türkiye in their response efforts.
 Incirlik Air Base is serving as a major hub for humanitarian assistance flowing to the affected region following the 7.8 earthquake that struck Türkiye and Syria on Feb.
 6, 2023.
-(Department of Defense Radio Interview by Airman 1st Class Kevin Dunkleberger)
+(U.S. Air Force video by Airman 1st Class Kevin Dunkleberger)

 |Date Taken: